 Where do they spend their time?

 How do they speak?

-Doing this will allow you to target your search to reach who you’re looking for, where they’re spending their time, and in a way that captures their attention.
+Doing this will allow you to target your search to find a qualified nurse and to figure out where they’re spending their time, and in a way that captures their attention.

 Understanding what you like about these nurses will help you recognize great candidates.
 Then, add these qualities to your description.